 This allows me to diversify and add stocks and ETFs in other industries if I choose to balance portfolios in underweight areas.I enjoy this feature as I have learned about investing through app resources.
 (Though the closer to retirement you get you may get less aggressive more conservative in asset allocation, you may have more bonds or other asset classes in case of market volatility

-As you can see in Screenshots above, using the Asset Allocation feature Personal Capital provides I am able to see how my investment allocation holds up against traditional allocations, like the S&P 500.
+As you can see in the screenshots above, using the Asset Allocation feature Personal Capital provides you with investment allocation holds up against traditional allocations, like the S&P 500.

-Additionally, I also get to see my allocations of Cash, Bonds, US Stocks, International Stocks,and alternatives.
+Additionally, you can view allocations of Cash, Bonds, US Stocks, International Stocks, and alternatives.

 How the Personal Capital App helped me in 3 areas:

 Personal Capital has helped me with paying off my debt, saving/investing, and pursuing growth in net worth!

 - I was able to monitor paying off 10,000 student loans and monitor my other expenses over a two year period.

 - I am able to track my savings for accounts such as house downpayment.
 I also was able to check retirement Accounts such as 401k, Roth IRA and other accounts such HSA and a non-retirement account with Robinhood